 Q: But I gave the Payroll Department all of my information…

 Unfortunately a single communication between employee and production or payroll company might not ensure that your information is or remains accurate.
 It is very important to not only regularly update your account information with payroll departments but your contact information as well.
 If your contact information is old or inaccurate, there is no way to alert you that funds are being held for you.
 Also, it is a good idea to keep records of all jobs.
-Hold on to any paystubs or documents that contain studio and payroll contact information so that if you do discover that a certain studio or employer doesn’t have your information, you can contact them to update it so that any future residuals or payments will not continue to be sent to The Actors Fund.
+Hold on to any paystubs or documents that contain studio and payroll contact information so that if you do discover that a certain studio or employer doesn’t have your information, you can contact them to update it so that any future residuals or payments will not continue to be sent to the Entertainment Community Fund.

 Q: How do I claim my funds?